genemu/GenemuFormBundle/README.markdown

 Available filters are:

-    - Crop
+    - crop
-    - Rotate
+    - rotate
-    - Sepia
+    - sepia
-    - Negate
+    - negative
-    - Black and White
+    - bw (Black and White)
+    - blur

 Adds the following routing to your `app/config/routing.yml`: